Welcome to today's edition of the Rush 24-7 podcast.

 Sparked outrage throughout the Muslim world.

-It was a spontaneous, not a premeditated response, a direct result of a heinous and offensive video.
+It was a spontaneous, not a premeditated, response, a direct result of a heinous and offensive video.

 I know there are some who ask, why don't we just ban such a video?

-The answer is enshrined in our laws.
+And the answer is enshrined in our laws.

 Our Constitution protects the right to practice free speech.

-That's Obama Talking to the uh Star Wars bar scene at the UN General Assembly trying to explain to them about our Constitution and they're, you know, they're laughing under their breath.
+That's Obama talking to the Star Wars bar scene at the U.N.
+General Assembly, trying to explain to them about our Constitution.

 We know what it says.